Fingerprinting Codes and the Price of Approximate Differential Privacy: Introduction

-The previous theorem holds for a worst-case set of queries, but the sample complexity can be smaller for certain interesting families of queries.
-One family of queries that has received considerable attention is \emph{$k$-way marginal queries}, also known as \emph{$k$-way conjunction queries} (see e.g.~\cite{BarakChDwKaMcTa07,KasiviswanathanRuSmUl10,GuptaHaRoUl11,ThalerUlVa12,ChandrasekaranThUlWa13,DworkNiTa13}).
+Finally, we consider the sample complexity of the natural and well studied class of \emph{$k$-way marginal queries}, also known as \emph{$k$-way conjunction queries} (see e.g.~\cite{BarakChDwKaMcTa07,KasiviswanathanRuSmUl10,GuptaHaRoUl11,ThalerUlVa12,ChandrasekaranThUlWa13,DworkNiTa13}).
 A $k$-way marginal query on a database $D \in (\{0,1\}^d)^n$ is specified by a set $S \subseteq [d]$, $|S| \leq k$, and a pattern $t \in \bits^{|S|}$ and asks ``What fraction of records in $D$ has each attribute $j$ in $S$ set to $t_j$?''
 The number of $k$-way marginal queries on $\{0,1\}^d$ is about $2^{k} \binom{d}{k}$.
 For the special case of $k=1$, the queries simply ask for the mean of each attribute, which was discussed above.
-We prove that our lower bound holds for the special case of $k$-way marginal queries when $\alpha$ is not too small.
-The best previous sample complexity lower bound for constant $\alpha$ is $\Omega(\log |\cQ|)$, which again follows from the techniques of~\cite{DinurNi03}.
+We prove that the lower bound of Theorem~\ref{thm:main1}, which applies to worst-case queries, also holds for the special case of $k$-way marginal queries when $\alpha$ is not too small.

 \begin{theorem}[Informal] Any algorithm that takes a database $D \in (\bits^d)^n$, satisfies approximate differential privacy, and outputs an approximate answer to each of the $k$-way marginal queries to within $\pm \alpha$ (for $\alpha$ smaller than some universal constant and larger than an inverse polynomial in $d$) requires $n \geq \tilde{\Omega}(k \sqrt{d} / \alpha^2)$. \end{theorem}